jzeyl/3D-Slicer-Scripts/README.md

 Created gif of rotating 3D models and points:
 >* *screencapture.py* -  creates a 3D rotation in the horizonal plane gif.

-## 3. Miscellaneous scripts:
->* *change color of background display 3d.py* -
->* *switch mouse int markup mode.py* -
->* *thickness.py* - compute thickness
->* *functions_baffle_planner* - modele to segmentations and access segmentation logic
->* *load_dicom_modified_otsu.py* load dicom and automatically run grayscale model maker using otsu threshold.
-Can be run from command line using arguments for DICOM folder
->* *mirror.py* use of surface toolbox to transform/rotate model and use of model registration module within IGT
->* *elasitxreg_skullstripping_shnode* running elastix registration and skull stripping. organization in folders and export volumes, segmentation, and scene files
->* *commandl line_loopfolders_volume rendering* using argparse run a custom volume rendering and screenshot export on all files in a folder
->* *2D slice_distance_thresh_outline* specifying a current slice (specify red, green, or yellow axis), this hollows a segmentation to get a segmentation outline for two segmentations on that slice. then, extracts the numyp array to calculate the distances between two segmentation.
-Then, converting back to RAS coordinates, plost the outlines within a given distance of the other
->* *Crop volume using ROI* - automatation of crop volume module.
-Some investigation of dicom tags
->* *AIAA jun 17.py* - autosegmentation using nvidia AIAA
->* *XRAY batch_jun19.py* - apply median filter and mask volume segmentation effects.
-Draw text using opencv and imageio, save as png/jpg.
-Combine before and after images, sidebyside